Nimrod (album): Release and promotion

-While performing at the 1998 KROQ Weenie Roast in Irvine, California, Third Eye Blind bassist Arion Salazar ran onstage and "bear-hugged" Dirnt, who was caught off-guard.
+While performing at the 1998 KROQ Weenie Roast in Irvine, California, the Third Eye Blind bassist Arion Salazar ran onstage and "bear-hugged" Dirnt, who was caught off-guard.
 The incident escalated into an on-stage scuffle before Salazar was taken away by security.
 After the performance, Dirnt confronted Salazar backstage, and as the two were arguing, a beer bottle struck Dirnt in the head, causing a small fracture in his skull.
 Eyewitnesses later attributed the bottle throwing to a fan of Third Eye Blind.
 Salazar and the band's management soon released a statement: "I am sorry that my attempt at doing something I thought would be funny escalated into Mike getting hurt.
 That was never my intention.
 I simply had too much to drink and made a very bad decision.
 If I had been in Mike's place, I am sure I would have acted similarly.
 My heart goes out to him and I hope he recovers quickly."

-"Good Riddance (Time of Your Life)" appeared in numerous events of popular culture, including a scene involving the death of a cancer patient on the medical drama ER and the series finale of the sitcom Seinfeld in 1998.
+"Good Riddance (Time of Your Life)" appeared in numerous events of popular culture, including a scene involving the death of a cancer patient on the medical drama ER, the series finale of the sitcom Seinfeld in 1998, and an X-Men blooper reel during the credits sequence of the 2024 MCU film Deadpool & Wolverine.

 25th Anniversary Edition

 On October 13, 2022, the band announced they would be releasing an expanded version of Nimrod for its 25th anniversary, and released a demo of the song "You Irritate Me", which was cut from the original release.
 The expanded version includes over 30 bonus tracks on 2 discs, including other demos and live versions of some of their singles, and also includes remastered versions of the original album's songs.
-With the full tracklisting for both bonus discs being revealed the same day.
-Prior to the January 27, 2023 release, the band also released a second demo; a cover of Elvis Costello's "Alison" on January 13, 2023.
+Prior to the January 27, 2023, release, the band also released a second demo; a cover of Elvis Costello's "Alison" on January 13, 2023.
 Upon release of the anniversary edition, many critics and fans noted that the demo "Black Eyeliner" was repurposed by Armstrong for two different songs later in his career.
-The pre-chorus was used for "Church On Sunday" on Green Day's next album, Warning, while the chord progression and lyrical construction were used for "Kill Your Friends", a song by Armstrong's 2018 side project, The Longshot.
+The pre-chorus was used for "Church on Sunday" on Green Day's next album, Warning, while the chord progression and lyrical construction were used for "Kill Your Friends", a song by Armstrong's 2018 side project, the Longshot.